belovrit/UL-NET/README.md

     python main.py --preprocess

 The above command will preprocess the dataset and start the training.
 It will also evaluate the model at the end.
 You only have to run with --preprocess flag once.
-The preprocessed data will be saved in save folder.
-Afterward, you can skipp the preprocessing step by calling without the flag: (various flags can be looked up in main.py)
+The preprocessed data will be saved in ```save``` folder.
+Afterward, you can skip the preprocessing step by calling without the flag: (various flags can be looked up in main.py)

     python main.py